whyoleg/cryptography-kotlin/PLANS.md

     * Add assertion in compatibility tests on amount of tested combinations
     * better caching in tests (ciphers/signature* like keys)
     * Refactor currentPlatform in tests with some kind of object per platform with properties
+    * write MORE tests for failures - decide on how to better test everything, specifically failures and exeptional situations
 * Infrastructure:
     * setup Dependabot/Renovate
     * setup kover merged report